openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-A *logical complement expression* is an expression preceded by a ':math:`!`' operator.
+A *logical complement expression* is an expression preceded by the operator ':math:`!`'.

 The type of the operand *expression* with the unary '``!``' operator must be *boolean* or *Boolean*.
 Otherwise, a compile-time error occurs.